pierrebak/rsstovoice/README.md

 Rsstovoice.py
 By Pierre Bac

-A python script to retrieve  rss feeds and convert them to MP3 based on Gtts by Google.
+A python script to retrieve  rss feeds and convert them to MP3 (based on Gtts by Google).

 This script retrieve an rss feed, display it in the terminal and generates a mp3 file in the same directory.